-(CNN) -- Here's a look at the life of David Cameron, the Prime Minister of the United Kingdom.
+Here’s a look at the life of David Cameron, former prime minister of the United Kingdom.

 Birth place: London, England